Exceptional faculty and staff, inspire, mentor and guide id8 High students on their academic journey.

 Rachel Hatch is a senior administrative professional and youth advocate with over 14 years experience in dynamic environments.
 She is over the moon to have the opportunity to join the collaborative learning community that Urban Discovery Academy has cultivated; and which Ideate Academy will continue to grow.

 Rachel was raised in San Diego and was an elementary through secondary student in the Cajon Valley Union School District.
-She attended Point Loma Nazarene University, from which she graduated with Magna Cum Laude honors.
-Rachel’s professional experience in education includes nearly a decade as the Site Manager for the flagship campus of the High Tech High network of charter schools, an internship at Kipp Adelante Preparatory Academy and even some time at Austin Community College.
-Her educational and professional background gives her unique perspectives into the lives of San Diego students as well as the local progressive charter school environment.
+Her under graduate degree is in Child and Adolescent Development, and she is currently pursuing her Masters of Arts degree in Organizational Leadership through Point Loma Nazarene University.
+Her educational and professional background gives her unique perspectives into the lives of San Diego youth as well as the local progressive charter school environment.

 Instructional Leader for